zhenyagnatyuk/Winstars/Docker/readme.md

-To build enter docker build . --tag name
+To build enter: docker build . --tag name

 Also there is already built version by link https://hub.docker.com/r/zhenyagnatyuk/winstars